Official Selection at the George Lindsey Film Festival

 In the midst of an artistic drought, Tristan agrees to meet with a talented and unknown artist with the hope of being inspired and reminded of his love for painting.
 However, when this unknown artist arrives at their agreed meeting spot on the bank of the Cahaba River, he is not as he described himself: he is not an elderly man finally following his lifelong passion, but an eager teenager in need of a warmer coat.

-Lollipop is short thriller in which I starred and on which I acted as a producer.
-Inspired by Grindhouse horror movies and taking a visual cue from It Follows, Lollipop pays homage to the female-driven slashers of the 70s and 80s with a modern, witty yet still reverent sense of humor.
+Lollipop is a short thriller in which I starred and on which I acted as a producer.
+Inspired by Grindhouse horror movies, Lollipop pays homage to the female-driven slashers of the 70s and 80s with a modern, witty yet still reverent sense of humor.
 Lollipop is about the women targeted by a serial killer who leaves a lollipop with each of his victims.
 But his next target is ready for him.

 “[Nothing] can be done for the sake of evil even by the wicked themselves; for, as we abundantly proved, they seek good, but are drawn out of the way by perverse error.”